Virus warnings for Ramadan as some pandemic shutdowns ease - KVIA

 A report released Wednesday estimated that at least 135 million people are at acute risk of starvation due to conflicts and other factors.
 The report was compiled before shutdowns, border closures and freezes on transport activities began disrupting food supplies.

-In response, the EU pledged 20 billion euros ($22 billion) for helping bridge such disruptions to provide help to vulnerable communities in Africa, the Balkans, the Middle East, parts of Asia and Latin America.
+In response, the EU pledged 20 billion euros ($22 billion) for helping bridge such disruptions to provide help to vulnerable communities globally.

 While some parts of the world are just beginning to grapple with the pandemic, in China authorities reported no new deaths and just 10 new cases on Thursday.
 The number of people hospitalized dropped to 959, with 63 considered serious cases.

-As new cases drop close to zero, China has re-opened many businesses.
+China has reopened many businesses.
 Middle and high school seniors preparing for exams are returning to classes.
 But a ban on foreign arrivals and strict quarantine measures remain in place to prevent an influx of new cases from abroad or fresh infections among those thought to have recovered or who had no symptoms but could still be spreading the virus.

 Neighboring Vietnam, which moved quickly to close its borders and trace coronavirus cases, has reported no new cases in the past three days and is preparing to loosen restrictions.